almarto/door-open-sensor-thethingsnetwork-to-iftt/README.md

 ## Want to help?

-Feel free to fork the project and create a Pull Request with you changes.
+Feel free to clone the project and create a new branch where you will add your changes.
+Once finished you'll need to create a Pull Request with you changes in order to merge it into master.

 ### TODOS